Norwegian University of Science and Technology

 The lab uses mice capable of driving the expression of transgenes in particular subsets of neurons in brain areas involved in learning and memory to determine their precise connectivity and to modulate their neural activity while recording from other cell types.
 In this way, the lab investigates the anatomical and functional circuitry underlying learning and memory.

-Prof. Clifford Kentros (PI)
+People: Prof. Clifford Kentros (PI)